milanm/csharp-cheatsheet/README.md

 ## Namespaces

 Namespaces in C# provide a way to organize code into logical groups and prevent naming conflicts.
-They create a hierarchical structure for your types, making large codebases more manageable and allowing for intuitive navigation.
+They create a hierarchical structure for your types (yes, they can be nested), making large codebases more manageable and allowing for intuitive navigation.

 ```csharp
 // Namespace declaration